InCar/ali-mns/README.md

 ##mqs.deleteP(name)
 Delete an mq.

-name: string.
+name: String.
 The queue name.

     mqs.deleteP("myAliMQ");

-##MQ
+##MQ(name, account, region)
 The *MQ* operate the message in a queue.

+name: String.
+The name of mq.

+account: An account object.

+region: String, optional.
+It can be "hangzhou", "beijing" or "qingdao", the 3 data center that provide mqs service.
+Default is "hangzhou".

     var AliMQS = require("ali-mqs");
     var account = new AliMQS.Account("<your-owner-id>", "<your-key-id>", "<your-key-secret>");
     var mq = new AliMQS.MQ("myAliMQ", account, "hangzhou");

-The 1st argument is the name of mq.

-The 2nd argument is an account object.

-The 3rd argument is optional. it can be "hangzhou", "beijing" or "qingdao", the 3 data center that provide mqs service.
-Default is "hangzhou".

 ##mq.sendP(message, priority, delaySeconds)
 Send a message to the queue.